PombertLab/MMH/README.md

    -t $EX/Orthogroups.tsv \
    -o $EX/Datasets
 ```
-Two outputs folders will be generated inside the Datasets directory: SINGLE_COPY_OG and MULTI_COPY_OG.
+Two outputs folders will be generated inside the Datasets/ directory: SINGLE_COPY_OG and MULTI_COPY_OG.
 Datasets featuring only single copy orthologs will be located in SINGLE_COPY_OG.
 Those featuring more than one ortholog per species, if any, will be located in MULTI_COPY_OG.

 Options for [make_orthogroup_datasets.pl](https://github.com/PombertLab/MMH/blob/master/make_orthogroup_datasets.pl) are:
 ```